adamprocter/microblog/_posts/2017-12-26-spatial-ui.md

 Please join the [discussion here](http://discursive.adamprocter.co.uk/2017/12/26/spatial-ui.html) and post any interesting spatial interfaces.

-As an aside, Frode Hegland also undertaking a web science PhD is also undertaking some work in this field with what he calls [liquid views](https://www.youtube.com/watch?v=vcs6umMYg9k).
+As an aside, Frode Hegland in his web science PhD is also undertaking some work in this field with what he calls [liquid views](https://www.youtube.com/watch?v=vcs6umMYg9k).
 This is an interactive way to work with a text document as a researcher.